DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/teaching/designopt/2017-09-17-designopt-probability-review.md

 ### Probability vs. statistics

-**Probability** theory is about **modeling** of random variables, the derivation and analysis of these models through deduction.
-E.g., deducting the probability for any two students with the same birthday in a classroom is a probability problem.
+**Probability** theory is about the derivation and analysis of **models** that may help to explain real-world observations through deduction.
+E.g., we can deduct the probability of having two students with the same birthday in the class without using data.

-**Statistics** is about the analysis of **data**, the hypotheses and tests derived from the data through induction.
+**Statistics** is about the analysis of **data** that may help to derive hypotheses and models through induction.
-E.g., testing the hypothesis that people born more often in the fall (I made it up) is a statistics problem.
+E.g., we can test the hypothesis that people born more often in the fall (I made it up) if we observe such a trend from the data.

-The two are also related.

 ### Continuous random variables